 Annett’s is located on the upper twin lake and features RV sites that start at around $30 a night.
-Sites are also available for long term rentals should you find Twin Lakes too lovely to leave.
+Sites are also available for long-term rentals should you find Twin Lakes too lovely to leave.
 Camping here is first-come, first served.
 There are no reserved sites.
 Annett’s Mono Village also features cabins and rooms starting at around $90.00 per night.
-Boat rentals, cafe, and store are on site. website.
+Boat rentals, cafes, and stores are on site.
+Website.

 Hiking Twin Lakes

 While the most popular activity at Twin Lakes is fishing, the area offers some spectacular trails to explore.
 Horse and Cattle Creek Canyon Trails run along the south side of Upper Twin Lake.
 Both trails offer views of the mountains and lakes.
 4-mile Barney Lake Trail starts near Mono Village Campground.
 The trail follows the bank of Robinson Creek through meadows until it reaches the snowmelt-filled Barney Lake.

 Nearby Twin Lakes Travertine Hot Springs

 Only 12 miles from the resort is the scenic Travertine Hot Springs.
 A perfect place to soak and relax in hot mineral water and enjoy the view of California’s Eastern Sierra.
 Take Route 395 south of Bridgeport half a mile.
 Turn left at Jack Sawyer Road, adjacent to the Ranger Station.
 Follow the road one mile to the springs.

 The well-preserved ghost town of Bodie is not far off, and another important building, the Mono County Courthouse in Bridgeport, will be of interest to any history buffs.
 Bodie is located 7 miles south of Bridgeport along Highway 395.
 The last four miles of Bodie Road are not paved, but most cars can make the trip if they drive slowly.